EdwardGv144/c-course-ITESM/README.txt

 # C Course — ITESM

 Practice programs from a university C course.
-Each program lives in its own folder with a `README.md` and `main.c`.
+Each program lives in its own folder with a 'README.'
 ## Build
 Use any C compiler.